Harvard Elementary School serves 114 students in grades Prekindergarten-5.

 Percent Eligible For Free Lunch

-The teacher population of 14 teachers has grown by 7% over five school years.
+The teacher population of 12 teachers has declined by 7% over five school years.

 Total Classroom Teachers

 Students by Grade